vibspatial/VisiumHD_registration_bigwarp/README.md

 1. Open the Fiji version specified in the prerequisites above.
 2. Navigate to:
    `Plugins > BigDataViewer-Playground > BDVDataset > Create BDV Dataset [Bio-Formats]`
 3. In the dialog that appears, click `Add files...` and provide the paths to the **high-resolution H&E image** and the **transcript image**.
-The latter is an image where every pixel corresponds to a 2x2um spot with array_col and array_row as xy-coordinates (i.e. the coordinates of the spatial barcodes on the Visium HD capture slide) and the intensity of every pixel corresponds to either the total number of UMIs or total number of genes detected for this spot.
-Generally, we use the log1p-transformation of the total number of genes since this tends to show the tissue structure the best.
-The transcript image should ideally contain clear tissue structures or even nuclei that can be used to place landmarks in both the H&E and transcript image.
+The H&E and transcript image should ideally contain clear tissue structures or even nuclei that can be used to place landmarks in both images.

 **Important**: Make sure to set the `Physical units of the dataset` to `MICROMETER` and the `Plane Origin Convention` to `TOP LEFT`!